 The Culture War is Over and the Right Lost | Jake Scott

-Not that long ago on my own site, I wrote that our politics was facing what I called an existential split, arguing that there existed a liberal Britain and a conservative Britain.
+Not that long ago, I wrote that our politics was facing what I called an existential split, arguing that there existed a liberal Britain and a conservative Britain.
 It was my belief that the two Britains are each having legitimate conversations, but not with each other: the liberal Britain rightly points out the injustices of discrimination in all its forms; and the conservative Britain speaks of the importance of community, tradition and caution; and it is the conversation between the two that progresses society, not because progress is an inevitable consequence of history moving in one direction, but because progress means society moves forward together.

 This progress has ended, and Progress has taken its place.
 This idea of Progress has legitimated the marginalisation of dissenting voices to the Progressive vision, to the extent that liberal Britain marches ever onwards, whilst conservative Britain feels as though its (still valid) questions are yet to be answered – questions like, do we not risk losing the good things we have in pursuit of the better things we were promised?
 And the answers to these questions come all too late: as the Brexit debate revealed, inevitably, promises of globalisation have only come true for some; the economic prosperity that a globalised world was trusted to bring have not been shared fairly amongst our citizens, and the ranks of the ‘left behind’ have swelled as a result.